 Garnish For Seafood

-- Sautéed Shrimp with Coconut Aminos: Bits of curly parsley leaves and sesame seeds are scattered over the shrimp for a splash of color and texture.
+- Sautéed Shrimp with Coconut Aminos: Bits of curly parsley and sesame seeds add color and texture to the shrimp.

 - Seared Fish with Lemon Butter Sauce: Italian flat-leaf parsley is sprinkled on top of the buttery white fish for fresh flavor.